tinkerbox/lets_encrypt_heroku/README.md

 Generate migrations for storing the challenges:

-    $ rake lets_encrypt_heroku:install:migrations
+    $ rails g lets_encrypt_heroku
     $ rake db:migrate

 You should already have your Heroku SSL Endpoint set up, and your custom domains configured before your proceed.
-Also, if you haven't done so already, as you will need the token for the next step:
+Also, if you haven't done so already, as you will need the token for the next steps (note down the key that was generated):

     $ heroku plugins:install git@github.com:heroku/heroku-oauth.git
     $ heroku authorizations:create -d "Platform API token"

+Generate a private key to be used on the server, and copy it to your clipboard:

+    openssl genrsa 4096 > keyfile.pem
+    cat keyfile.pem | pbcopy

-Manage your configuration in config/initializers/lets_encrypt_heroku.rb file:
+I find it useful to manage your configuration using environment variables and use them in the config/initializers/lets_encrypt_heroku.rb file like so:

     LetsEncryptHeroku.configure do |config|
-      config.heroku_platform_api_token = ''
-      config.heroku_app_name = ''
+      c.heroku_platform_api_token = ENV['HEROKU_PLATFORM_API_TOKEN']
-      config.heroku_ssl_name = ''
+      c.heroku_app_name = ENV['HEROKU_APP_NAME']
-      config.email = ''
+      c.heroku_ssl_name = ENV['HEROKU_SSL_NAME']
-      config.domain = ''
+      c.email = ENV['EMAIL']
-      config.private_key = ''
+      c.domain = ENV['DOMAIN']
+      c.private_key = OpenSSL::PKey::RSA.new(ENV['PRIVATE_KEY']) if ENV['PRIVATE_KEY']
     end

+Rmember to paste the generated private key into Heroku's 'PRIVATE_KEY' environment variable.

 Mount the challenge engine in your config/routes.rb file: